*Note: This post has been updated with the Secure Act of 2020 changes*

-Thankfully, determining how to proceed with a non-spousal inheritance of an IRA is straightforward compared to the spousal inheritance (refer to Flowchart).
+Determining how to proceed with a non-spousal inheritance of an IRA is straightforward compared to the spousal inheritance (refer to Flowchart).
 That’s due to the fact there is no Treat As Your Own option.
 That leaves the 10-year Inherited IRA, or the non-spousal Stretch IRA if there is a greater than 10 year age difference between the beneficiary and deceased.

 Inherited IRA – get some help

 I couldn’t possibly cover every scenario, but I did want to provide general guidelines of the options available, the decisions to be made, and the results to expect when you’re the beneficiary of either Traditional or Roth IRA.
 Inherited IRAs can have significant financial and tax implications.
 Please contact your CERTIFIED FINANCIAL PLANNER™ professional to determine what option is in your best interest when you inherit an IRA.

 Now you know the options, but the rules are just as important.
 Continue to expand your inherited IRA knowledge and read The 8 Inherited IRA rules to know before it’s too late.